MicroBrew09/xenon-lfp-analysis/docs/source/Code.rst

 Additional Pre-processing Tools
 ===============================

-Xenon-LFP-Analysis GUI and the code files dicussed in the Tutorial sections, works with uncompressed-RAW recording, \
+Xenon-LFP-Analysis GUI and the code files dicussed in the Tutorial sections, work with uncompressed-RAW recording, \
 however at times the recording for large duration measurements may be in the \
 BrainWave4 or BrainWave5 proprietary Wavelet Compressed format, this requires the BrainWave4 or BrainWave5 Decompression class and methods, \
 in this section we provide additional support code files to select and export a set of channels from the RAW or Wavelet compressed format to the uncompressed RAW hdf5 file, \
-that can be analysed in the Xenon LFP Analysis GUI.\
+that can be analysed in the Xenon LFP Analysis GUI. \
-The code files generally works for measurements collected using the BrainWave4 and BrainWave5 software version, both on the RAW and WaveletCompressed files, \
+The code files generally work for measurements collected using the BrainWave4 and BrainWave5 software version, both on the RAW and WaveletCompressed files, \
 however will require Python version 3.7 and the BrainWave5 software installed to uncompress the proprietary Wavelet compression data. \
 \